 The degree appeals to students seeking an interdisciplinary approach to learning in order to examine complex topics dealing with environment, poverty, governance, peace and conflict, education, etc.

-It is well suited for students who are considering graduate school or careers in a wide range of fields, including: education, law, business, journalism, human services, museum sciences and more.
+It is well suited for students who are considering graduate school or careers in a wide range of fields, including: education, law, international business, international governance and humanitarian assistance, journalism, human services, museum sciences, etc.

 Students begin by selecting two concentrations from an approved list.
 Students will take a minimum of six courses in each of their two concentrations.